CSCfi/csc-user-guide/docs/cloud/rahti/usage/cli.md

 </style>
 !!!
 Attention "⚠️ Rahti 3 is deprecated"

-    This page is about a deprecated version of Rahti, please consult the [updated documentation article](../../../rahti4/usage/cli/)
+    This page is about a deprected version of Rahti, please consult the [updated documentation article](../../../rahti4/usage/cli/)

 # Command line tool usage